 Pursuant to the rationale and result in TAPS, it is clear that FERC has the authority to enter Orders 2000 and 2000-A and to mandate that all transmission-owning utilities participate in an RTO that meets FERC's requirements.
 FERC also has jurisdiction over both wholesale and retail transmissions, but has decided to assert jurisdiction over unbundled retail transmissions while leaving regulation of bundled retail transmission to the states.
 In the face of the opinion of the Court in TAPS, it is difficult to sort out the division between federal and state authority, but certain jurisdiction is expressly reserved to the states.
-The states have authority to regulate bundled retail transmission when transmission is part and parcel of the delivered product sold at retail, however the states only regulate the sales portion of unbundled retail transactions.
+The states have authority to regulate bundled retail transmission when transmission is part of the delivered product sold at retail, however the states only regulate the sales portion of unbundled retail transactions.
 Id. at 691.
-Additionally, the states have jurisdiction over local distribution facilities and retail sales, including bundled transmission that is allowed to be charged as part of retail sales.
-However, when a facility is used for both unbundled wholesale and bundled retail service, FERC has the authority to assert control over the rates, terms, and conditions related to those facilities.
+Additionally, the states have jurisdiction over local distribution facilities and retail sales, including bundled transmission that is part of retail sales.
 There is an area where the lines between jurisdiction are not so clear.
 That area is whether a facility is a local distribution facility subject to state jurisdiction or a facility engaged in interstate transmission subject to FERC jurisdiction.
-FERC has clear authority to order a facility, for which FERC approved wholesale transmission service currently exists under a transmission owner's tariffs, into an RTO.
 How FERC will apply its seven factor test in resolving these jurisdictional questions will only be explicated on a case-by-case basis.
 It must also be recognized that the TAPS decision is on appeal to the United States Supreme Court.
 While it is not anticipated that the decision will be reversed or changed, the possibility exists.
 Therefore, this area of the law is in flux and is subject to change which cannot be predicted.

 Finally, it is not clear that the FPSC will play any direct role in regulating GridFlorida.
 FERC will have the authority to set the rates to be charged for transmission by GridFlorida.
 FERC will have direct authority over the form, function and structure of the RTOs approved pursuant to Order 2000.
-The state will continue to have jurisdiction over siting of transmission facilities in the State of Florida and the bundled retail rate.
+The state will continue to have jurisdiction over siting of transmission facilities in the State of Florida.
 FPSC will continue to have responsibilities related to reliability of the grid within Florida, concurrently with the FRCC.
 Beyond these clear distinctions, there are no definitive answers regarding FPSC's jurisdiction over GridFlorida.